For Students

 Bedside Nurse

-Where culture is lived daily
+Where culture is lived

 Just Culture You report a near miss during medication administration.
 Your charge nurse uses the Just Culture framework to distinguish human error from at-risk behavior.
 The response is coaching, not punishment.
 Just as importantly, the debrief examines system factors: why was this mistake so easy to make?
 What in the environment contributed?
 You learn, the system improves, and you remain willing to speak up the next time something feels unsafe.